 A core customer taking direct access prior to the effective date of the proposal would be “grandfathered”, provided that the customer would bear the responsibility for other applicable nonbypassable charges.

 Upon the effective date of the proposal, core customers with loads of less than 20 kw could elect to engage in direct access only to procure “green” energy, subject to the payment of applicable nonbypassable charges.
-A returning customer would be obligated to give notice to regain access to core portfolio.
+A returning customer would be obligated to give notice to regain access to core portfolio consistent with applicable tariffs in place as of the effective date of this proposal.

-4. Interim Rate Relief
+4. Interim Rate Relief [entire section subject to further negotiation.]

 Recent rate increases implemented by the CPUC have resulted in large and disproportionate increases to business customers.
 Any solution should consider granting rate relief through a rate reduction allocated in proportion to the class percentage increases under CPUC Decision 01-05-064.
 Material disagreement remains regarding the means of achieving this result, however, due to the uncertainty concerning whether the current rate levels are adequate or excessive.
 Two options could be considered: